 When someone dies, it is often a very stressful time for all concerned.
 Unfortunately, it is also quite common for legal disputes to arise when the deceased’s affairs are attended to.
 Fortunately, BakerLaw has specialist expertise in Inheritance Dispute law.
 If a dispute arises, we will ensure you understand the full extent of your rights, and act for you to achieve your best possible outcome.

-An Inheritance Dispute may arise in the following circumstances:
+An Inheritance Dispute may arise in any of the following circumstances:

-- been heavily influenced by someone else, when making to make the will
+- Been heavily influenced by someone else, when wanting to make the Will

 - The deceased’s property and monies were mishandled before they died, perhaps by the misconduct of someone granted with power of attorney.

-Our specialist lawyers have successfully pursued and defended cases for clients, over many years.
+Our specialist lawyers have successfully pursued and defended contentious probate cases for clients, over many years.
 Their clients have included high net worth individuals with valuable business and property interests.

-BakerLaw also offers a range of options to fund your legal costs, including ‘No Win, No Fee’ agreements.
+BakerLaw also offers a range of options to fund your legal costs, and these may include ‘No Win, No Fee’ agreements.